AntonyThorpe/knockoutcrud/Readme.md

 * [Knockout](http://knockoutjs.com/index.html)

 ## Links
 * Also see editable feature in [ko.plus](http://stevegreatrex.github.io/ko.plus/).
-This is a great plugin to Knockout with similar outcomes.
+This is a great plugin for Knockout with similar outcomes.

 ## Support
 None sorry.